 A single nest is completely possible to be the source of a whole colony that can fully infest your home.
 There are videos that show what ignorance towards mice infestation leads to such as this video where people remove concrete and under each piece at least 10 mice pop out and start running in fear chaotically.

 How to Find a Mouse Nest in Your House?

-Identifying the location of the mice nest inside your property might be a tedious task but by following simple pattern, things can become a lot easier.
-What is most important while searching for the place where the colony breeds is to be prepared to take action when you find it.
-Think in advance on how you are going to proceed when you come upon the mice nest.
-Are you going to destroy it, take it out or leave it where it is ?
+Identifying the location of the mice nest inside your property might be a tedious task but by following a simple pattern, things can become a lot easier.
+What is most important while searching for the place where the colony breeds are to be prepared to take action when you find it.
+Think in advance about how you are going to proceed when you come upon the mice nest.
+Are you going to destroy it, take it out or leave it where it is?